 Replace Your Pillow Top

-Some mattress owners claim they will never buy a pillow or euro-top mattress again, but the truth be told the developing canoe affect is not just an issue with pillow tops, it’s a serious concern with any bed that uses layer upon layer of low quality foam, fiber, and other upholstery.
+Some mattress owners claim they will never buy a pillow or euro-top mattress again.
+Truth be told, the developing canoe affect is not just an issue with pillow tops, it’s a serious concern with any bed that uses layer upon layer of low quality foam, fiber, and other upholstery.
 The best solution: Plan ahead and research before you buy.
 Consider purchasing a firm bed or a firmer double-sided mattress and purchase a pillow top topper separately.
 This is an easy low cost solution that allows for replacement of the cushy surface material and is a better alternative to buying a whole new mattress set.

 Care and Proper Maintenance Are #1 Concern